vanderschaarlab/temporai/docs/overview.md

 *TemporAI* is a Machine Learning-centric time-series library for medicine.
 The tasks that are currently of focus in TemporAI are: time-series prediction, time-to-event (a.k.a. survival) analysis with time-series data, and counterfactual inference (i.e. \[individualized\] treatment effects).

+*TemporAI* provides data preprocessing methods (including scaling and imputation methods for static and temporal covariates).
+AutoML tools for hyperparameter tuning and pipeline selection are available.

 In future versions, the library also aims to provide the user with understanding of their data, model, and problem, through e.g. integration with interpretability methods.

 Key concepts: